mikepattyn/dartaculous/mongo_go/README.md

   3. Install ffi_lib, by running ```dart pub global activate ffi_lib```.
 The minimum required version is 1.1.0.

   4. For the initial installation and for each time you upgrade this package, run the following command on the root directory of your application: ```ffi-lib mongo_go```.
+This tool will compile the native library from the GO code present in the package and it will then copy the compiled package to the bin sub-directory of your package, where ```mongo_go``` expects to find it.

 Here's a quick example of the package's usage: